guildai/issue-resolution/54-logging-with-tqdm-results-in-jumbled-output/README.md

 100%|██████████| 10/10 [00:00<00:00, 93.81it/s]
 ```

-Note that jumbled output is not consistent and may not appear for
-certain values of `wait`.
-If the output is not jumbed, try different
+If the output is not jumbed, try running again or try different values
-values for `wait` or increase `steps`.
+for `wait` or increase `steps`.

 This behavior occurs when the `out` flag is any of these values: